Tanvilakhani2112/Homework6---IS445/index.md

 ### **6. Impact of Interactivity**
 The filter by building status helps users explore data based on different building conditions, providing deeper insights into how status impacts square footage across agencies and districts.

+### **7.Overlaps with Homework #7**
+This plot also uses the same dataset but explores the relationship between agencies, congressional districts, and square footage, incorporating building status.
+It is distinct from the visualizations in previous homework.

 #### Resources